Udacity-Front-End-Developer/Landing-Page/README.md

 ## Rubric

-This project has been evaluated by a Udacity code reviewer according to the Personal Blog Website project specifications below.
+This project has been evaluated by a Udacity code reviewer according to the Landing Page project specifications below.

 <details>
 <summary>Project specification:</summary>